 Phased appointments, enhanced safety precautions and location updates

 Kids will always need great pediatric care, and Children’s Hospital Colorado is starting to reactivate services that were suspended temporarily due to the novel coronavirus (COVID-19) pandemic.

 “Children’s Hospital Colorado was the first hospital system in Colorado to offer COVID-19 testing, and we continue to bring that forward-thinking expertise to everything we do,” said Jena Hausmann, President and CEO.
 “Kids needed Children’s Hospital Colorado before the pandemic, and they need us now.
 We are here to deliver safe, thoughtful, high-quality care for kids who need it, and we’re ready to resume services our patients and families wish to receive.”

 Keeping you safe

 We are exercising all precautions to keep patients, families and our team safe.
-These measures include increased screening measures for all team members and visitors, testing patients and symptomatic caregivers, increased availability of telehealth appointments, and limiting the number of people at locations.
+These measures include increased screening measures for all team members and visitors, testing many patients and symptomatic caregivers as indicated, increased availability of telehealth appointments, and limiting the number of people at locations.